sanskrit/raw_etexts_english/blogs/manasataramgini/2005-12-06_under-the-karnamota-tree.md

 +++
-title = "Under the karNamoTAxa0tree"
+title = "Under the karNamoTA tree"

 +++
 We walked up the path of the hill of the vAnara, when the dasyus were